guidoism/escape/inspiration/jonesforth.md

     gcc -m32 -nostdlib -static -Wl,-Ttext,0 -Wl,--build-id=none -o jonesforth jonesforth.S
     cat jonesforth.f - | ./jonesforth

-If you want to run your own FORTH programs you can do:
+If you want to run your own Forth programs you can do:

     cat jonesforth.f myprog.f | ./jonesforth

-If you want to load your own FORTH code and then continue reading user commands, you can do:
+If you want to load your own Forth code and then continue reading user commands, you can do:

     cat jonesforth.f myfunctions.f - | ./jonesforth